syncfusion-content/angularjs-docs/angularjs/CircularGauge/Getting-Started.md

 ## Set Background Color

-You can draw the speedometer with dark background and to vary the speed of the pointer, set the **readOnly** option as **False** for user interaction.
+You can draw the speedometer with dark background and to vary the speed of the pointer, set the **readOnly** option as **false** for user interaction.

 {% highlight javascript %}